pragma-/pbot/doc/Factoids.md

 <!-- md-toc-end -->

 ## About
 Factoids are a very special type of command.
 Anybody interacting with PBot can create, edit, delete and invoke factoids.
-Factoids can be locked by the creator of the factoid to prevent them from being edited by others.

 At its most simple, a factoid merely displays the text the creator sets.